 Q. How much of my or my spouse’s social security income falls under tax payment or is taxable?

 A. The social security income tax depends on your marital status as well as your total income.
 For federal income tax return, your income should be between $25,000 and $34,000 respectively.
 In this case, your income tax would amount to about 50 percent of your benefits.

 In case your income is above $ 34,000, about 85 percent of your benefits fall under the tax payment rule.
 In case you are married and file in for joint returns, you and your spouse together need to have an income between $32,000 and $44,000.
 If it is so, your taxes would amount to about 50 percent of your benefits.

 Q. Can a dependent be claimed on quarterly estimated taxes?

 A. No. Dependents should only be claimed on yearly tax returns.

 Paying taxes is not the sole responsibility of an owner operator of the trucking industry.
 It is important that he also checks for tax deductions and uses that rule for optimum tax benefits as well.
 Tax deductions reduce the burden of heavy taxes and also unnecessary taxes that owners often pay due to lack of information.
 There are also many available deductions that are often overlooked by owners that lead to extra tax payments.
 An owner operator should be well updated with the tax deduction advantages while filing for taxes so that he can fully avail its benefits and avoid extra loss of money.

 Owner operators of the trucking industry have an array of deduction benefits on tax payment.
 However, there are many aspects such as subcontracting rules, rules for partnerships in business, etc. that need to be taken a close look at before filing for tax deductions.

+As part of the trucking industry, you could learn gps and fleet management better with a Matrack gps truck tracking device.
 Please refer to the Advantages of Tax deduction for owners, blog for detailed information on the same.